Florence Marly: Career

 Marly was born Hana Smékalová in Obrnice, Czechoslovakia.
 She studied French and her dream was to become an opera singer.
 At age 18 she went to Paris to study art, literature, and philosophy at Sorbonne.
 She met her future husband Pierre Chenal who cast her in his film The Alibi.
 She played a major role in René Clément's Les Maudits, a fictionalized account showing the fate of Nazi refugees.
 After moving to Hollywood, she acted in Paramount's film Sealed Verdict opposite Ray Milland.
 Next year, she starred in Stuart Heisler's Tokyo Joe (1949) alongside Humphrey Bogart.
-In it she played Bogart's wife, who divorces him after he moves to the United States from Japan before Peal Harbor brought the United States into World War II.
+In it she played Bogart's wife, who divorces him after he moves to the United States from Japan before Pearl Harbor brought the United States into World War II.
 The film met with mixed responses from critics.
 Clive Hirschhorn wrote in his book, The Columbia Story, that it was "a little more than a Bogart parody".
 Marly's acting in the espionage film Tokyo File 212 brought her appreciations.
 Robert J. Lentz wrote in Korean War Filmography that she had given the best performance in the film.
 It was Hollywood's first feature film to be shot entirely in Japan.

 In 1962 she appeared in a small role as a gangster's girlfriend in the Twilight Zone episode Dead Man's Shoes.
-She had the eponymous role of a blood-thirsty vampire queen in Curtis Harrington-directed science fiction horror film Queen of Blood (1966), based on a novel by Charles Nuetzel.
+She had the eponymous role of a blood-thirsty vampire queen in Curtis Harrington-directed science fiction horror film Queen of Blood (1966), novelized by Charles Nuetzel.
 It met with positive reviews.
 Paul Meehan wrote in Saucer Movies that she gave a "convincing" performance.
 Marly made a 16 mm sequel to Queen of Blood titled Space Boy!
 (1973).